Skip to main content

 Who qualifies

-The Estancia Digital Nomad Visa (Ley 10.008) is designed for remote workers whose income comes from outside Costa Rica.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The Estancia Digital Nomad Visa (Ley 10.008) is written for remote workers whose income comes from outside Costa Rica.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Costa Rica's immigration authority.

-Best suited for: Remote workers earning $36,000+ USD per year who want a Central American base · US nomads seeking same time zone and easy flights · Outdoor-oriented professionals (surfing, hiking, wildlife)
+Best suited for: Remote workers earning $36,000+ USD per year who want a Central American base · US nomads who want the same time zone and short flights home · Outdoor-oriented professionals — surfing, hiking, wildlife

 How much you need